Unpublished Research Data

 Content hosted on social media platforms (that users might not have stored elsewhere) is at risk and users may lose the opportunity to keep their own data for personal archiving or to donate to an organization.
 Collecting organizations may lose the opportunity to archive hosted content within their collecting remit using web or API harvesting tools.
 In both instances, data remains at high risk because it is hosted by companies that could change policies or access on a whim.
 Also, the inability to archive even free content unless you have a login as an archivist (like with Browsertrix).
 Additionally, there are social media companies requiring payment to access data for preservation.

-There are interfaces of social media platforms that researchers may want to see to study the evolution of the platforms over time (through web harvesting typically) are at risk.
+There are interfaces of social media platforms that researchers may want to see to study the evolution of the platforms over time (through web harvesting typically) that are at risk.
 Preservation is affected by researcher API access being shut down, halting preservation of entire platforms.
-There are also differences between themes/collecting policies of institutions and researchers who are scraping their own data and depositing in repositories.
+There are also differences between the themes/collecting policies of institutions and researchers who are scraping their own data and depositing it in repositories.

 Preserving this stuff en masse is still incredibly difficult, but many of these platforms allow the downloading of their own personal content/archives.
 However, these lose all the context of social media and therefore, whilst they do preserve the data, they do not preserve the essence of the material.
-Platforms like X (previously Twitter) have both opened and closed their API further in recent years, but others like Yahoo have closed, and Facebook as well as X (formerly Twitter) continues to be almost hostile towards archiving and preservation attempts.
+Platforms like X (previously Twitter) have both opened and closed their API further in recent years, but others like Yahoo have closed, and Facebook, as well as X (formerly Twitter), continues to be almost hostile towards archiving and preservation attempts.

 Social media capture via web harvesting has become increasingly difficult.
 Social media platforms have done nothing to address the barriers to automated capture that prevent the preservation of even so-called public content.
 For example, campaign websites or other election-related content that is only published on Facebook or on X (previously Twitter) because these services are ‘free.’
 This content is of particular concern as it appears on no other website.
 Web archivists are constantly shifting strategies and approaches and trying out new (but limited) tools to best capture this content.
 If we cannot successfully preserve these platforms, we are missing out on documenting organizations, campaigns and elections around the globe.
 Much of this data exists as data sets based on aggregated use rather than individual files.